fpgmaas/deptry/docs/docs/usage.md

 deptry .
 ```

-Where `.` is the path to the root directory of the project to be scanned.
+where `.` is the path to the root directory of the project to be scanned.
 All other arguments should be specified relative to this directory.

 ## Dependencies extraction

 To determine the project's dependencies, _deptry_ will scan the root directory for files in the following order:

 - If a `pyproject.toml` file with a `[tool.poetry.dependencies]` section is found, _deptry_ will assume it uses Poetry and extract:
     - dependencies from `[tool.poetry.dependencies]` section
     - development dependencies from `[tool.poetry.group.dev.dependencies]` or `[tool.poetry.dev-dependencies]` section
 - If a `pyproject.toml` file with a `[tool.pdm.dev-dependencies]` section is found, _deptry_ will assume it uses PDM and extract:
     - dependencies from `[project.dependencies]` and `[project.optional-dependencies]` sections
     - development dependencies from `[tool.pdm.dev-dependencies]` section.
 - If a `pyproject.toml` file with a `[project]` section is found, _deptry_ will assume it uses [PEP 621](https://peps.python.org/pep-0621/) for dependency specification and extract:
     - dependencies from `[project.dependencies]` and `[project.optional-dependencies]` sections
 - If a `requirements.txt` file is found, _deptry_ will extract:
     - dependencies from it
     - development dependencies from `dev-dependencies.txt` and `dependencies-dev.txt`, if any exist

 _deptry_ can also be configured to look for `requirements.txt` files with other names or in other directories.
 See [requirements.txt files](#requirementstxt-files).